 Redeeming Aeroplan Points For Air Canada Upgrades

-It’s worth noting that, while you can redeem Aeroplan points for upgrades, Air Canada doesn’t publish an award chart for upgrades.
+It’s worth noting that Air Canada doesn’t publish an award chart for upgrades.
 Instead, Aeroplan members can bid for upgrades with the AC Bid Upgrade option.

 To use this option, you must already be booked in economy or premium economy class on an eligible flight operated by Air Canada, Air Canada Rouge or Air Canada Express.